Pay fight between USA Hockey and women's players intensifies

-As world championships inch closer, the pay dispute between USA Hockey and the women's national team is getting hotter.
+As the world championships inch closer, the pay dispute between USA Hockey and the women's national team is getting hotter.
 The two parties still haven't come to terms on a deal.

 USA Hockey released a document Friday that details what it says it offered to pay the women's national team and what the players are demanding.
 But the players said it is full of "patently false" information.